jsami/Dropdowngcdemo/Readme.md

 dotnet run -c Release
 ```

-You should see something like:
+You should see something like (numbers from a 1500-option, 1000-iteration,
+16-concurrent-renders run on a laptop):

 ```
-[SLOW: string concat + Replace in loop] elapsed     :     ???? ms allocated   :   1xxx.x MB
+[SLOW: string concat + Replace in loop] elapsed     :    27693 ms allocated   : 203,638.3 MB
+  GC Gen0/1/2 : 18093 / 14718 / 14577

+[FAST  : StringBuilder, no Replace] elapsed     :      126 ms
+  allocated   :    546.4 MB
-  GC Gen0/1/2 :  xxx /  xx /  xx
+  GC Gen0/1/2 :   51 /   47 /   41

-[FAST: HtmlAgilityPack]
+[OK: HtmlAgilityPack]
-  elapsed     :     ???? ms
+  elapsed     :     3135 ms
-  allocated   :    xxx.x MB
+  allocated   :  2,470.3 MB
-  GC Gen0/1/2 :   xx /   x /   0
+  GC Gen0/1/2 :  390 /  198 /    6
 ```

 The interesting numbers are the **allocated MB** and the **Gen 2 count**.
-The slow path promotes objects all the way out to Gen 2; the fast path
+The slow path promotes objects all the way out to Gen 2 by the thousands.
-barely touches Gen 1.
+Both fixes are an enormous improvement: `StringBuilder` wins on raw
+throughput and total allocations, while `HtmlAgilityPack` wins on Gen 2
+count — its short-lived DOM nodes die young in Gen 0.

 ## Profile it